Frequently Asked Questions

 Village is an analytics and consulting firm.
 It is a division of Black Cat

-services to the retail financial services industry.
-The tools help to analyze
+consulting services to the retail financial services industry.
+The tools

-a firm's pricing policies, its financial condition, an investor's planning
+help to analyze a firm's pricing policies, its financial condition, an

-sales assistant, or a client refinance a mortgage?
-As better decisions are
+advisor hire a sales assistant, or a client refinance a mortgage?
+As better

-made, profits and net worth may rise and liabilities may fall.
+decisions are made, profits and net worth may rise and liabilities may

 Our tools and services are for executives, advisors, and

-total cost of ownership, and advisor pay.
-Others display assets, income,
+value, total cost of ownership, and advisor pay.
+Others display assets,

-and expenses.
+income, and expenses.
 Advisor tools display assets and pay.
-Investor tools display
+Investor tools

 consulting services, sales material, training, and support.
 Results are